Mobile Computing Terms and Conditions of Use

 - PC Support Services will only support the University Standard hardware and software.
 If there is a software issue that requires that the laptop be re-imaged, PC Support Services will only restore academic data.
 The customer is responsible for restoring any personal software or non-academic data.

-For additional questions regarding the repair of your laptop, please contact the Technology Help Desk at (973) 275-2222 or visit the Laptop Consultation Area located on the first floor of Corrigan Hall.
+For additional questions regarding the repair of your laptop, please contact the Technology Service Desk at (973) 275-2222 or visit the Laptop Consultation Technical Support Area located on the first floor of Corrigan Hall.

 Student Stolen Equipment

 Students are responsible for the loss or theft of the university issued equipment.
 A laptop replacement fee will be charged to the student's bursar account for any lost or stolen equipment up to $1000 per incident.
-Payments must be made to Enrollment Services.
 A replacement laptop will be issued to the student.

 All incidents of loss or theft must be reported to the University Public Safety and Security Office as soon as possible, but no later than 48 hours after the incident.
 If the laptop is stolen off-campus, the theft must also be reported to the police department in the municipality in which it was stolen.
 The student is also responsible for notifying the Asset Management Office and for bringing a copy of the incident report to the Asset Management Office.
 When the student brings the incident report to the Asset Management Office, an appointment will be scheduled for the student to pick up the replacement laptop.